emarsden/dash-mpd-cli/README.md

           Path to the VLC binary (necessary if not located in your PATH) --mkvmerge-location <PATH>
+          Path to the mkvmerge binary (necessary if not located in your PATH) --mp4box-location <PATH>
-          Path to the mkvmerge binary (necessary if not located in your PATH) -o, --output <PATH>
+          Path to the MP4Box binary (necessary if not located in your PATH) -o, --output <PATH>
           Save media content to this file
   -h, --help